xiaoliangastro/my_cbc_tools/README.md

 Usage:

-- add code below to your .bashrc file
+- localize code below and add it to your .bashrc file

 ```shell
 export PYTHONPATH="$PYTHONPATH:your_download_path/my_cbc_tools/source"